turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ### Professionalism
 * **4:**
-  - Team uses a PR template
+  - Team uses a PR template for every pull request
   - Team habitually conducts thorough code reviews in the GitHub GUI to document the progress of the application
   - Team has sought out code reviews from one or more mentors
-  - README is well formatted and descriptive with screenshots or gifs of the application in action.
 * **3:**
   - Commits are atomic and frequent, effectively documenting the evolution/progression of the application
-  - Commit messages are consistent, descriptive, and concise
+  - Commit messages are consistent, descriptive, and concise and begin with a verb and capital letter
   - Team uses PRs to screen/verify code before adding it to the main branch
   - There is no more than a 10% disparity in project contributions between teammates
   - README is well formatted and gives good context about the project, including links to both contributors’ GitHub profiles, and to the deployed GitHub Pages site